“Each of us has a unique part to play in the healing of the world.”

 - Assists in eliminating accumulated fluids postpartum

-It is believed that a mother travels very far away from herself when she births her baby.
-She has had to open wide, mentally, emotionally, physically and spiritually.
-So once her baby is earth-side she is open and raw.
-After the birth the new mother needs to ‘seal’ or close her bones and gather herself again.
+It is believed that a mother/person travels very far away from themselves when they births their baby.
+They have had to open wide, mentally, emotionally, physically and spiritually.
+So once their baby is earth-side they are open and raw.
+After the birth the new mother/parent needs to ‘seal’ or close their bones and gather themselves again.

-The closing ceremony is a way to honour the mother’s incredible journey by celebrating what the body has done and continues to do.
-A simple and beautiful ceremony is created specifically for each individual mother.
-Using rebozo cloths to gently massage and hold the new mother, heat pads or hot stones to warm her, herbs. oils and other nurturing practices, a woman is helped to close off from her vulnerable pregnancy and birth energy.
-She is left with a sense of being ready to fully embark on her journey into motherhood now that she has begun to restore her energy.
+The closing ceremony is a way to honour the mother’s/parent’s incredible journey by celebrating what the body has done and continues to do.
+A simple and beautiful ceremony is created specifically for each individual mother/parent.
+Using rebozo cloths to gently massage and hold the new mother/parent, heat pads or hot stones to warm them, herbs. oils and other nurturing practices, a woman/parent is helped to close off from their vulnerable pregnancy and birth energy.
+They are left with a sense of being ready to fully embark on their journey into mother/parenthood now that they have begun to restore their energy.

 Benefits of a closing ceremony: